DRAGNIL68/outmodedlib/README.md

-outmodedlib is not even close to being finished.
+The outmodedlib is not even close to being finished.

 current features:
 - custom item system